Benefit of carvedilol or metoprolol

 Metoprolol, on the other hand, primarily works by blocking beta receptors, leading to a reduction in heart rate and blood pressure.
 It can help improve heart function and reduce symptoms of heart failure.

-See also Metoprolol drug indication
+See also Metoprolol iv po conversion calculator

 Parameter Carvedilol Metoprolol